 All the farmers I have met are tinkerers who are always seeking out ways to do things better or make things more efficient.
 This is how Jim farms.
 Great farmers are always curious to evolve the vocation.
 They may not invent it, but they are willing to give it a try in the vain of improving their product.

 For instance, they are planting in a new configuration called diamond planning.
 The trees are planted 24 feet apart by 24 feet, as opposed to the current 24 and 20.
 Every other row is staggered, giving them 75 trees per acre instead of 90.
-They hope to produce more because they are bigger trees and use less water because there are less trees.
+They hope to produce more because they are bigger trees and use less water because there are fewer trees.
 The can see the new configuration below.

 They are also checking into new fertilizer that helps develop the roots so that they are more efficient with water.
 They will be trying it out this spring.

-In another part of the farm they are experimenting with a new system that involves a tensiometer placed at 12, 24 and 36 inches that measure where the water is at any given time in real-time.
+In another part of the farm, they are experimenting with a new system that involves a tensiometer placed at 12, 24 and 36 inches that measure where the water is at any given time in real-time.
 They try to keep the water in the root zone so the tree is not over-watered.
 Jim can look it up from anywhere and see where the water is and if they should be adjusting irrigation.

 In 2004 Seley Ranch completed the installation of the worlds largest solar-powered irrigation system (obviously it is no longer the largest, but bravo!).
 The solar panels run the pump on the well for the irrigation system.
 The system reduces the price of electricity for the farm and reduces the cost of pumping groundwater.